A single copy of this article may be reprinted for personal, noncommercial use only.

 Lifestyle and home remedies

-If you have pneumonia, the following measures can help you recover more quickly and decrease your risk of complications:
+To help you recover more quickly and decrease your risk of complications:

 - Get plenty of rest.
 Even when you start to feel better, be careful not to overdo it.